WordPress/gutenberg/packages/components/src/tools-panel/tools-panel/README.md

 ### `shouldRenderPlaceholderItems`: `boolean`

-Advises the `ToolsPanel` that its child `ToolsPanelItem`s should render placeholder content instead of null when they are toggled off and hidden.
+Advises the `ToolsPanel` that all of its `ToolsPanelItem` children should render placeholder content (instead of `null`) when they are toggled off and hidden.

 - Required: No